live@CIRMMT: ICAT @ CIRMMT

 for flute, clarinet, violin, cello, and fixed media.
 Duration: 10:15

-Performers: Elizabeth Lantz (flute), Kyle Hutchins (alto saxophone), John Irrera (violin), Danijela Kos (cello), Charles Nichols (computer)
+Performers: Elizabeth Lantz (flute), Kyle Hutchins (clarinet), John Irrera (violin), Danijela Kos (cello), Charles Nichols (computer)

 Emerging: Wuhan-Hu-1 (for flute, clarinet, violin, cello, and fixed media) sonifies the amino acid side chain sequence of the spike protein of the COVID-19 virus, with acoustic instruments and recordings played in a dome of speakers around the audience.
 With a commission from the Institute for Creativity, Arts, and Technology, composer Charles Nichols collaborated with molecular biologists Deborah Good and Shannon Mauro, who compiled a sequence of the amino acids, including their folding behavior and glycosylation, for the spike protein of the first human variant of the virus.
 Nichols converted the side chains of the twenty amino acids, that link to form the protein, into musical motives.
 By employing the same musical cryptogram systems that Bach, Schumann, and Ravel used to translate names into notes, he mapped the chemical symbols of the skeletal formulas to different pitches.
 Working across the ball and stick model of each amino acid, if a side chain branches, the notes of the musical motive transpose up and down in pitch.
 To add rhythm and articulation to the notes, the higher the element in the side chain appears on the periodic table, the longer the rhythm sustains and the stronger the articulation stresses the corresponding pitch.
 To sonify more of the spike protein structure and increase musical interest in the sequence, the folding behavior of the amino acid, whether it causes the protein to helix, coil, or sheet, determines the overlap of the musical motives across instruments and recorded instruments, and the amount of glycosylation determines the pitch transposition of sections.
 Flutist Elizabeth Lantz, clarinetist Kyle Hutchins, violinist John Irrera, cellist Alan Weinstein, and conductor Derek Shapiro premiered the piece in surround sound at the Torpedo Factory Art Center in Alexandria, VA and in immersive spatial audio in the Cube at Virginia Tech.